 The Research Project Resource Guide website was created to be UW-Madison’s one stop shop for each phase of a research project.
-RPRG was originally suggested and created by WID’s Research IT Coordinator, Michelle Craft and championed by former WID Director David Krakauer.
+RPRG was originally suggested and created by WID’s Research IT Coordinator, Em Craft and championed by former WID Director David Krakauer.
 The website has been further enhanced since its roll out to the Wisconsin Institute for Discovery in late June of 2015 by adding a robust tagging system and many more new resources.

 Now ready to be implemented campus-wide, the website aggregates best practices and the latest information on services for all phases of a research project.
 To keep the information current, direct links are provided to each of the knowledge sources.
 Users and resource providers are encouraged to continually offer updates and new links for the directory by suggesting them as they become available.